subic/ghaction-thumbnails/README.md

 Output thumbnails directory path (string) relative to the repository base.
 It is  **required** but the directory will be (recursively) created if not present.
 The argument will be output as a path string from the action to be used in further workflow jobs or steps.
 Default is `'thumbnails'`.

 #### `sizes`
 Output thumbnail dimensions (number, string or comma-delimited string of numbers or strings).
 Any number of sizes separated with a comma can be supplied but at least one is **required**.
 If the size is a number only, it will be treated as width; prefix it with an `x` to process it as height dimension.
-To set both output width and height dimensions, set width and height with the `x` separator eg. `1920x1080`.
-Default is `480`.
+To set both output width and height dimensions, pass width and height with the `x` separator eg. `1920x1080`.
+Default value is `480`.

 #### `subfolder`
 Subfolder (string) pattern for each width.
 Use `false` to output directly to the [`output`](#output) folder but note that any existing or generated files will not be overwritten by default.
 Pattern strings `%D`, `%W` and `%H` can be used to be replaced by the generated image dimension values where `%W` is image width in pixels, `%H` is image height in pixels and `%D` is width or height if width is not set.